 - Cheaper than buying plants

-- If you buy heirlooms you can save seeds for next year
+- If you buy heirlooms you can save seeds for next year (as opposed to hybrids)

 - Swap your extra seeds with friends

 - Learning to raise plants from seed breaks your dependence on someone else to grow them for you

 - Takes more time to nurture plants from seed